-Right across from the Grand Central Market, you will find another one of Los Angeles’s most beautiful architectural structures.
+Right across from the Grand Central Market, you will find another of Los Angeles’s most beautiful architectural structures.
 The Bradbury Building is a National Historic Landmark.
-It is the oldest commercial building remaining and it is still as magical as it was when built-in 1893.
+It is the oldest commercial building remaining and is still as magical as it was when built-in 1893.

 Note: More than likely, you’ll only be able to see it from the first floor.
 Sometimes they’ll let you venture up to the 2nd floor.